W. O. Bentley: Bentley Motors

 A Bentley 3 Litre won at Le Mans in 1924.
-Neither of the two Bentleys entered in the 1925 race finished it, but subsequent models won again in 1927, 1928, 1929, and 1930, with the factory team managed by W.O.'s old school friend Richard Sidney Witchell.
-Ettore Bugatti is said to have commented that W.O. made "the fastest lorries in the world".
+Neither of the two Bentleys entered in the 1925 race finished it, but subsequent models won again in 1927, 1928, 1929, and 1930, with the factory team managed by Bentley's old school friend Richard Sidney Witchell.
+Ettore Bugatti is said to have commented that Bentley made "the fastest lorries in the world".

-With Bentley Motors Ltd. in financial difficulties, and the company's board of directors critical of W.O., Kimberley diamond magnate Barney Barnato's heir Woolf Barnato purchased the business's assets and became chairman.
+With Bentley Motors Ltd. in financial difficulties, and the company's board of directors critical of Bentley, Kimberley diamond magnate Barney Barnato's heir Woolf Barnato purchased the business's assets and became chairman.

-W. O. continued his design work as Barnato's employee.
-The racing version of the W.O.-designed six-cylinder Speed Six—the road car was introduced in 1928—proved to be the most successful Bentley in competition, and won Le Mans in 1929 and 1930.
-In 1929, against W.O.'s wishes, Barnato approved the development of a supercharged, "Blower" version of the 1927 4½ Litre.
-Tim Birkin's brainchild, the car was made in separate, purpose-built workshops, away from W. O., in Welwyn Garden City.
-As W.O. had feared, durability proved poor and the car failed on the track.
+Bentley continued his design work as Barnato's employee.
+The racing version of the Bentley-designed six-cylinder Speed Six—the road car was introduced in 1928—proved to be the most successful Bentley in competition, and won Le Mans in 1929 and 1930.
+In 1929, against Bentley's wishes, Barnato approved the development of a supercharged, "Blower" version of the 1927 4½ Litre.
+Tim Birkin's brainchild, the car was made in separate, purpose-built workshops, away from Bentley, in Welwyn Garden City.
+As Bentley had feared, durability proved poor and the car failed on the track.

 Although Barnato continued racing Bentleys with distinction, and even though the company sold a hundred of its 8 Litre model, which was launched as a grand car for the ultra-rich in October 1930 (Bugatti sold three of his equivalent model, the Royale), the Great Depression took its toll.
 By July 1931 Barnato's financial support had dwindled, and Bentley Motors went into voluntary liquidation.
 On 10 July a Receiver was appointed to the company.
-W. O.'s cars had accumulated losses of £136,220 and had worked through three fortunes including Barnato's.
+Bentley's company had accumulated losses of £136,220 and had worked through three fortunes including Barnato's.

-D. Napier and Son entered negotiations as prospective purchasers.
+With an intention of reentering the luxury motorcar business Napier & Son entered negotiations as prospective purchasers.